Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 Burr Grinder Features

 As you’re looking for the best home coffee grinder, manufacturers will try to sell you on every feature under the sun.
-That’s all good and well, but will you really need a portafilter cradle, for example, if you’ll only be using the grinder for a French press?
+That’s all well and good, but will you really need a portafilter cradle, for example, if you’ll only be using the grinder for a French press?
 Probably not.
-However, if espresso preparation is your thing, then yes, a portafilter cradle will be a great help.
+Alternatively, if espresso preparation is your thing, then yes, a portafilter cradle will be a great help.

-Some affordable grinders, like the OXO Brew, have a timer function.
-That’s really cool to have, but you’ll need to change settings when you change beans.
+Some affordable grinders, like the OXO Brew, feature a timer function.
+That’s really cool to have, but you’ll need to recalibrate when you change beans or your grind setting.
 A function that allows you to grind by weight is way cooler.
 Still, you’ll only really see that on more expensive models.
-Anyway, a good coffee scale won’t set you back too much money.
+Besides, a good coffee scale won’t set you back too much money.

-It’s best not to get too distracted by the number of grind settings involved.
+It’s best not to get overly distracted by the number of grind settings involved unless you’re looking for the best espresso grinder.
 After all, what’s really important is how effective the grinder is at maintaining consistency.
 As for bean hopper capacity, don’t worry about that too much either.
 Ideally, you should be using a coffee storage container and adding beans to the hopper before each use.
 Freshness is key!

 Our Top 10 Best Burr Coffee Grinder Picks in Detail

 Now that you’ve got a better idea of what to look for, it’s time to explore my best burr coffee grinder picks in detail.
-You’ll find three manual grinders first, then seven electric models.
+You’ll find a couple of manual grinders first, then seven electric models.
 So, feel free to skip ahead if you like!

-Comandante C40 MK4 Nitro Blade: Best Performing Hand Grinder
+Comandante C40 MK4 Nitro Blade: Overall Best Manual Coffee Grinder

 If my rhyming skills were more capable, I would compose a love poem dedicated to the Comandante C40 MK4 Nitro Blade.
 Since first reviewing it, this hand coffee grinder has traveled all over the world with me.
 And I’m not exaggerating!
 It’s the first thing I pack along with clean underwear … just not next to one another in the suitcase.